shdown/jjhash/quality/README.md

 # Description

-We use the following χ2 test given in the Dragon Book to evaluate the quality of a given hash function:
+We use the following χ² (chi-squared) test given in the Dragon Book to evaluate the quality of a given hash function:
 ```latex
 $$
 \frac{